romana/romana.github.io/how/moredetails.md

 ### Introduction

 To better understand the operation of Romana, it is helpful to also understand the basics of a layer 3 routed access datacenter design, tenant isolation and service chaining and insertion.
-A brief summary of these concepts is available [here](/how/background/).
+If you are unfamiliar with any of these concepts, a brief summary is available [here](/how/background/).

+---

-Romana Networks are built and managed by a set of configuration and control services that are integrated into popular Cloud Management Systems (CMS) including OpenStack, Kubernetes and Docker.
+Cloud Native Networks are built and managed by the set of [configuration and control services](/how/romana_arch/) that make up the Romana Cloud Native SDN solution.

-Application developers using these systems see no changes to their standard development processes.
-An operator deploying one of these CMS's in their own datacenter would build it in as part of their private cloud deployment.
+Romana is integrated into popular Cloud Management Systems (CMS) including OpenStack, Kubernetes and Docker so that application developers using these systems see no changes to their standard development workflow.
+An operator deploying one of these CMS's in their own datacenter would build it in as part of their private cloud infrastructure.
 When running Docker or Kubernetes in AWS, users would deploy and configure Romana as part of the CMS installation.

 Conceptually, Romana provides two important functions:

-* An *IP Address Management* (IPAM) system to ensure endpoints are assigned addresses in a way that maintain the simplicity of a layer 3 [routed access datacenter](/how/background/#routed-access-datacenter)   design, and
+* An *IP Address Management* (IPAM) system to ensure endpoints are assigned addresses in a way that preserves the simplicity of a layer 3 [routed access datacenter](/how/background/#routed-access-datacenter)   design, and

 * A *Route Manager* to configure and update virtualization hosts with routes to these endpoints.
 The Route Manager also configures the host with firewall rules to provide tenant isolation and to enforce other traffic management and control policies.

-The implementation details of these functions are provided in the architectural overview available [here](www.github.com/romana/core).
+The implementation details of these functions are provided in the architectural overview available [here](/how/romana_arch/).

-Together, intelligent assignment of IP addresses along with route control lets operators build multi-tenant cloud networks without an overlay network for tenant isolation.
+Together, intelligent assignment of IP addresses along with route control lets operators build multi-tenant Cloud Native Networks without an overlay for tenant isolation.

 ---